8th Annual Moth Night 2026

 Celebrate the “butterflies of the night” with an evening of observation and creativity.

-On the first night of National Moth Week 2023, guests are invited to walk the Gardens’ trails under a gibbous moon and record nightlife observations.
+On the first night of National Moth Week 2026, guests are invited to walk the Gardens’ trails under a waning crescent moon and record nightlife observations.
 Registration Required - thank you!

-The event is not a guided tour but will be hosted by our Curator, Meghan Ashley Peterman.
-After a Welcome Orientation, guests are free to come and go as they please—with the company of a Moth Night event map.
-One has the option to stroll the garden trails, join scheduled events, or follow Meghan as she explores!
-Our UV light stations typically see “the peak” of moth activity between 10 pm and 11 pm, but we understand if you leave early for bed!
+The event is not a guided tour but will be hosted by curator Meghan Peterman.
+After a Welcome Orientation, guests can come and go as they please—with the company of a Moth Night event map.
+One can stroll the garden trails, join scheduled events, or follow Meghan as she explores the garden!
+The UV light stations typically see “the peak” of moth activity between 10 and 11 pm, but we understand if you head to bed early!
 Interested in Nature Journaling your experience at night?
 Check out this fun and informative video - 'How to Nature Journal at Night' by Marley Peifer.

-Observations from this event will be posted on our INaturalist Project Page - “2023, 5th Annual Moth Night”
+Observations from this event will be posted on our INaturalist Project Page - “2026- Moth Night - 8th Annual”

 Check out our Nightlife Observations from previous years.